reportvine/kapenta/CONTRIBUTING.md

 We'd love to get contributions from you!

-If you have any questions or run into any problems, please create an issue here or email the us it [at] creditdatamw.com
+If you have any questions or run into any problems, please create an issue here or email us: it [at] creditdatamw.com

 ## Workflow